AP Columbae

-AP Columbae, also known as AP Col, is a pre-main-sequence star in the constellation of Columba, which has been studied for the last 15 years, but was recently discovered to be very young and close to Earth.
-It has been recognized as the closest young star to the Earth.
+AP Columbae is a pre-main-sequence star in the constellation of Columba.
+It is a small red dwarf with about one-quarter of the radius and mass of the Sun, but less than 1% of its luminosity.
+This star is located at around 8.7 pc from Earth based on measurements by the Gaia spacecraft, It is closest young star to the Earth, estimated to be 12 and 50 million years old.
+The Solar System for comparison is 4.5 billion years old.

 Discovery

 AP Columbae was identified as a flare star in 1995; it was discovered as a bright X-ray source in 1999 during a study of bright infra-red point sources from the 2MASS catalogue which did not have an optical counterpart—one of the reasons for an absence of a counterpart would be a large proper motion, which tends to correlate with proximity.
 Photometry and spectra taken during that work gave an estimate for the intrinsic brightness of the star, which let to a distance estimate of about 6.1 pc.

 A later work confirmed that the star was nearby, and determined that it was very young.
-It is at a distance of 27 light years (8.4 pc), a figure calculated by accurate observations of the star's relative movement with respect to the background stars during the course of an Earth year.
-For many years, scientists were of the opinion that such young stars were present only in very distant star-forming regions like the Orion nebula, but with the advent of new all-sky survey techniques this has proved to be incorrect.
+It is at a distance of 27 light years (8.4 pc), a figure calculated by accurate observations of the star's relative movement with respect to the background stars during the course of an Earth year, the parallax.
+For many years, scientists were of the opinion that such young stars were present only in very distant star-forming regions like the Orion Nebula, but with the advent of new all-sky survey techniques this has proved to be incorrect.